PV Repowering 2026: How Industrial Companies Are Modernizing Their Existing Plants and Selling Them to Investors

 Are you the owner of an industrial PV system installed between 2010 and 2017 and wondering whether repowering is a worthwhile investment?
 Or are you an investor interested in participating in repowered photovoltaic systems?
 In a no-obligation initial consultation, we’ll determine which approach offers the greatest economic benefit for your situation—including an initial assessment of your existing system or a customized investment structure based on inverter revenue sharing.
 With fixed financing secured before construction begins, personal liability coverage from mediplan Helm e.K., and our in-house roof bridging system for industrial roofs that other providers reject.

 Turnkey repowering of an industrial rooftop system will cost between 600 and 1,100 euros per kilowatt-peak in 2026.
 For systems ranging from 100 to 500 kWp, prices typically range from 900 to 1,100 €/kWp; for systems of 1 MWp or more, prices are around 750 €/kWp; and for large-scale systems exceeding 10 MWp, prices range from 600 to 750 €/kWp.
-CAPEX includes PV modules, inverters, cabling, monitoring, and, if necessary, structural adjustments.
-The remaining term of the EEG feed-in tariff is secured through the tariff-preserving repowering mechanism under Solar Package 1.
+CAPEX includes PV modules, inverters, cabling, monitoring, and, if necessary, structural modifications.

-Industrial companies can combine traditional tax instruments when repowering: the investment deduction under Section 7g of the German Income Tax Act (EStG), special depreciation under Section 7g(5) EStG, and declining-balance depreciation.
-This allows a significant portion of the repowering CAPEX to be treated for tax purposes as early as the first two years.
-The exact mechanics, conditions, and model calculations are detailed in the article “Saving on Photovoltaic Taxes in 2026.”
-A tax advisor should verify the applicability of these measures on a case-by-case basis .
+Industrial companies can combine traditional tax instruments when undertaking repowering: the investment deduction under Section 7g of the German Income Tax Act (EStG), special depreciation under Section 7g(5) EStG, and declining-balance depreciation.
+This allows a significant portion of the repowering CAPEX to be recognized for tax purposes as early as the first two years.
+A tax advisor should verify whether these options apply to a specific company.

-Functioning solar modules with a minimum output of 200 watts-peak can be sold on the second-life market—prices range from 5 to 15 cents per watt-peak, depending on age and condition.
-Marketplaces such as pvXchange, SecondSol, and 2ndlifesolar inspect and market used modules.
-Defective modules or those that can no longer be sold are sent for recycling through PV CYCLE or equivalent collection organizations—the material recovery rate exceeds 95 percent for aluminum, glass, and copper, and is increasingly high for silicon and silver as well.
+Functioning solar modules with a minimum of 200 watts peak can be sold on the second-life market—prices range from 5 to 15 cents per watt peak, depending on age and condition.
+Marketplaces such as pvXchange, SecondSol, and 2ndlifesolar inspect and resell used modules.
+Defective modules or those no longer suitable for resale are sent for recycling through PV CYCLE or equivalent collection organizations—the material recovery rate exceeds 95 percent for aluminum, glass, and copper.
 Disposal certificates in accordance with the WEEE Directive are mandatory.

 References